istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ## Requests are rejected by Envoy

-Requests may be rejected for various reasons, to identify the reasons, and you may inspect the access logs to understand what is happening.
+Requests may be rejected for various reasons.
+The best way to understand why requests are being rejected is by inspecting Envoy's access logs.
 By default, access logs are output to the standard output of the container.
 Run the following command to see the log:

 {{< text bash >}}
 $ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE